 Doing the Work

 In the end, all of this is about the process.
 The process of thinking, creating and assessing work.
-The process of polishing work until it shines with something new and inspiring.
+And, the process of polishing work until it shines with something new and inspiring.
 The process of weaving through the world to create a tapestry of the world.
 So many artists will tell you that it’s not about the work.
 It’s about DOING the work.
 Even if what you produce isn’t any good, the act of doing the work is what will make you and it better.
 As educators, it’s our job to assist students in this process-based journey so that their products may be masterful creations of their own unique place in this world.